cheind/dest/README.md

 > dest_track_video -t destcv.bin -d classifier_frontalface.xml video.avi
 ```

 This tool can also handle camera input.
-Specify a numeric device id such as `0` to open a physical device.
+Specify a numeric device id, such as `0`, to open a physical device.

-**DEST** requires a rough estimate of the shape by default.
-Here we use an OpenCV face detector for exactly
+**DEST** requires a rough estimate (global similarity transform) of the target shape.
+Here we use an OpenCV
-this job.
-It works great but has the disadvantage of being slow compared to the `dest::core::Tracker`.
-For
+face detector for exactly this job.
+It works great but has the drawback of being slow compared to
-this reason `dest_track_video` supports a `--detect-rate` parameter.
-If set to 1, the face detector will
+`dest::core::Tracker`.
+For this reason `dest_track_video` supports a `--detect-rate` parameter.
-be invoked in all frames.
-Setting it to higher will run the face detector only ever n-th frame.
-Between
+If set to 1, the face detector will be invoked in all frames.
+Setting it to bigger values will run the face detector
-frames, the tool attempts to simulate a face detector based on the tracking result.
+only every n-th frame.
+Between detection frames, the tool tracks the face through to simulation a face detector
+based on the previous tracking results.

 Type `dest_track_video --help` for detailed help.

 #### dest_train
 `dest_train` allows you to train your own tracker.
-For this you require a training database. **DEST**
+This step requires a training database. **DEST**
-comes with a set of importers for common face databases (currently IMM and ibug).
+comes with a set of importers for common face databases.
 You can use your own
 database as well: all you need to train are images, landmarks and initial estimates
 (usually rectangles) to provide a rough estimate of the shape.